 For sure, buying an existing coffee stand business may be an affordable way to start building a successful business, if it's done right.

 Depending on where you live, you may or may not have plenty of options options.
+You may have already searched the term:

 Consider doing a quick search on Craigslist.com for “coffee stand” for sale in your nearest city and you will certainly have your pick of what’s available in your area.
 However, make sure you read this before you buy on Craigslist.